cdenamiel/Landslide-Tsurrogate-V1.0/README.md

 ### matlab
 ### python

+Each of these folders conatins three subfolders: **code**, **data** and **results**.

-The workflow pipeline of the code is fully described in the associated publication (REFERENCE) and follows the steps:
+The code folder contains the main Landslide_Tsurrogate programs.
+The workflow pipeline of the code is fully described in the associated publication (REFERENCE) and follows the steps below:

 **STEP 1**: Edit and run Landslide_Tsurrogate_user_input to generate the file: ../results/output_users.mat <br>
 **STEP 2**: Run Landslide_Tsurrogate_input_parameters to generate the file: ../results/output_param.mat <br>